EdisonNi-hku/Paper-Reading/README.md

 - [NLP in Programming Language](#nlp-in-programming-language)

 ## Claim Verification
-### Data Collection
-* **Presidential Debates**: "Detecting Check-worthy Factual Claims in Presidential Debates" (2015) [[URL]](https://dl.acm.org/doi/10.1145/2806416.2806652): whether a sentence is "non-factual", "unimportant factual", and "check-worthy factual".
-Data collection process: debate transcripts -> filter sentences from president candidates -> discard short sentences -> Use a data collection website to annotate -> 140 annotators -> using screening sentences to select high-quality annotators.
-* **ClaimBuster**: "A Benchmark Dataset of Check-Worthy Factual Claims" AAAI(2020) [[PDF]](https://ojs.aaai.org/index.php/ICWSM/article/view/7346/7200): Also on the domain of presidiential debates.
-Compared with previous work, it reduced bias, and improved time-period of data.
-Similar transcripts processing.
-Use 40 labeled sentences to train annotators, as well as on-site training workshops.
-Use screening sentences to detect labeling quality.
-Monetary rewards and score rank to encourage better annotation.
-* **Judicial Decisions**: "Automated fact-value distinction in court opinions" (2020) [[PDF]](https://link.springer.com/epdf/10.1007/s10657-020-09645-7?author_access_token=0lrxR5amL26ii9rbxOyRRve4RwlQNchNByi7wbcMAY4Rn4AGeJ9qqiUyLFGlSyn90_9MSB1ZXV1_BuuMOQ4sUXyeLq83OpD7B678nRCUDq6T2yW5EWuYBLhb4CC82O6D5dt5Bflo8nVd86wC0_EaFA%3D%3D): classification over fact statements(fact about the case) & value statements(principles applicable to the facts).
-Fact/opinion classification in law domain is different from other domain.
-Data was collected by parsing, using labels in the section headers.
-* **CheckThat!2019**: "Overview of the CLEF-2019 CheckThat!
-Lab: Automatic Identification and Verification of Claims.
-Task 1: Check-Worthiness" (2019) [[PDF]](http://ceur-ws.org/Vol-2380/paper_269.pdf): different from ClaimBuster, this work is based on annotations by a fact-checking organization: mark those claims whose factuality was challenged by the fact-checkers.
-* **CheckThat!2020**: "Overview of CheckThat!
-2020: Automatic Identification and Verification of Claims in Social Media" (2020) [[PDF]](https://arxiv.org/pdf/2007.07997.pdf): claim verification pipeline in twitter. check-worthiness -> verified claim retrieval -> supporting evidence retrieval -> claim verification.
-Check-worthiness data collection: define 5 questions about check-worthiness.
-If the answers are all possitive th tweet is annotated to worth-checking.
-2-5 annotators independently, then discuss disagreement.
-* **Covid Infodemic**: "Fighting the COVID-19 Infodemic: Modeling the Perspective of Journalists, Fact-Checkers, Social Media Platforms, Policy Makers, and the Society" EMNLP.Findings(Alam et al., 2021) [[PDF]](https://aclanthology.org/2021.findings-emnlp.56.pdf): three annotators per tweet.
-Resolve cases of disgreement in a consolidation discusion.
-Annotation instruction provided.
-The annotators are required to annotate 7 questions regarding a tweet.
-The questions help annotators to think more thoroughly, and provide comprehensive annotation.
-* **Covid Infodemic Annotation Platform**: "Fighting the COVID-19 Infodemic in Social Media:A Holistic Perspective and a Call to Arms".
-AAAI(Alam et al., 2021) [[PDF]](https://ojs.aaai.org/index.php/ICWSM/article/view/18114/17917): crowd-sourcing annotation platform based on MicroMappers.

 ### Scientific Claim Verification
 * **ClaimGenBART**: "Generating Scientific Claims for Zero-Shot Scientific Fact Checking" (Wright et al., 2022 ACL) [[PDF]](https://arxiv.org/pdf/2203.12990.pdf)